xxradar/stratoshark-http-https/README.md

 But you can easily spot the `connect` calls.

 ### Applying a filter (HTTPS part)
 `write`/`read` system calls are seen because HTTPS uses TLS/SSL encryption, which involves additional layers of abstraction.
-When using libraries like libssl and libcrypto for encryption,  the application writes the data to the TLS library, which encrypts it before sending it over the socket. <br>
-Similarly, received data is first decrypted by the library and then read by the application.<br>
+When using libraries like libssl and libcrypto for encryption,  the application writes the data to the TLS library, which encrypts it before sending it over the socket.
+Similarly, received data is first decrypted by the library and then read by the application.
 The encryption/decryption process hides the raw socket-level `sendto`/`recvfrom` calls from the application, and instead, you see `read`/`write`.<br>

 So let's use an adjusted filter.
 ```
-evt.type==connect or evt.type==read or evt.type=write
+evt.type==connect or evt.type==read or evt.type==write
 ```
 ![tls_1 trace](./images/tls_1.png "tls_1 traces")
+Right click `line 3100` and select `Follow -> File Descriptor Stream` and Stratoshark will show the encrypted traffic flowc(FD=6)
 ![tls_2 trace](./images/tls_2.png "tls_2 traces")
+In a later phase, the output of the `curl` process is displayed on stdio.<br>
+This also happens through the process of writing to File Descriptorc(FD=1).
+Right click `line 3150` and select `Follow -> File Descriptor Stream` and Stratoshark will show what is printed on the console
 ![tls_3 trace](./images/tls_3.png "tls_3 traces")